 The blur feature is one of the things that Skitch is really, really great at, so check it out for editing your screenshots.

 Full Page Screen Capture is a chrome extension, so you will have to have the Chrome browser installed in order to use it, but I really love this tool.

 Instead of having just to screenshot one little part at a time, you can take a screenshot of the entire page.
 I’ve even taken screenshots of sales pages that are so, so long, but it captures it perfectly in one nice screenshot.
 I really, really love this extension.

-41. GOOGLE FORMS
+46. GOOGLE FORMS

 If you have a questionnaire that you want to send out to your email list or to your clients, I would recommend using either Typeform and Google Forms.
 These are both really great tools to use in order to capture information or to create surveys, so check them both out.

-Email Service Providers
+Best Email Service Providers for Virtual Assistants